 The 50/50 rule

-If the member was in the 50/50 section before dropping to nil contractual pay because of sickness or injury, they should be placed in the main section from the beginning of the next pay period (provided they are still on no pay at that time).
+If the member was in the 50/50 section before dropping to nil contractual pay because of sickness or injury, they should be placed in the main section from the beginning of the next pay period, provided they are still on no pay at that time.
 A P P should be added to C P P1 rather than C P P2 as from the beginning of that pay period.

 Example 10: The 50/50 rule